Skip to content

 A Thai-owned hotel group with seven boutique properties across the country.

-An automated flow that reads every incoming review across booking platforms, drafts a personalized response in the property's voice, and queues it for the GM to approve.
+Every incoming review across booking platforms read, drafted as a personalized response in the property's voice, and queued for the GM to approve in thirty seconds.

 The client

 A Thai-owned hotel group with seven boutique properties spread across Bangkok, Chiang Mai, and the south.
 Each general manager was responsible for replying to guest reviews on Booking.com, Agoda, Google, and Tripadvisor.
-Most of the GMs were drowning in operational work and review responses kept slipping.
+Most of them were drowning in operational work and review responses kept slipping.

 The problem